Joeltronics/Monosynth/readme.md

 ## Status

 It makes sound.
 At the moment it just makes an aliased sawtooth wave, but hey, it's something.
-The GUI controls are pretty much ready to be hooked up, but a lot of the engine features aren't implemented yet.
+Only a few of the GUI controls are actually hooked up yet.

 Although most of the controls are there, the GUI is currently really messy and possibly a bit confusing.
 I plan on streamlining it eventually - maybe even removing some controls to better fit with my design philosophy.
 But now that the GUI is in a "good enough for now" state, the next step is to get the sound engine working.